Jasprit Bumrah: 2018–2019: Test debut and World Cup

 In June 2018, in the first match of India's tour of Ireland, Bumrah fractured his left thumb while attempting a catch; the injury caused him to miss the remainder of the tour and the first two Test matches of the 2018 Pataudi Trophy.
 He returned for the third Test match at Trent Bridge, where he took his second five-wicket haul and finished with figures of 5/85 from 29 overs.
 He was the fifth leading wicket-taker of the series with 14 wickets from three matches, in a series where India faced a 4–1 defeat.

 During the Boxing Day Test of India Tour of Australia 2018, with career-best figures of 6/33, Bumrah became the first Asian bowler to take five-wicket hauls in Australia, England, and South Africa in the same calendar year.
 India won the series 2–1 and Bumrah finished as the joint highest wicket-taker with 21 wickets, alongside Australian bowler Nathan Lyon.
 He concluded the year with 48 wickets, setting a record for an Indian bowler in his debut year in Test cricket.
 For his performances in 2018, he was named in both the World Test XI and ODI XI by the ICC.

 In April 2019, Bumrah was named in India's squad for the 2019 Cricket World Cup.
 On 6 July 2019, in the match against Sri Lanka, Bumrah, in his 57th career match, took his 100th wicket in ODIs and became the second-fastest Indian to do so after his teammate, Mohammed Shami.
 He finished the tournament as the leading wicket-taker for India and the fifth highest overall, with 18 dismissals in 9 matches at an average of 20.61 and economy rate of 4.41.
 India lost to New Zealand in semi-final.
-Bumrah was named in the 'Team of the Tournament' by the ICC and ESPNcricinfo.
+Bumrah was named in the 'Team of the Tournament' by the ICC and Cricinfo.

 In August 2019, Bumrah took his fourth Test five-wicket haul against West Indies in the first Test match of India tour of West Indies 2019, at the Sir Vivian Richards Stadium, with figures of 5/7 in the second innings.
 In the next Test match, he became the third Indian to take a hat-trick in a Test match.
 India whitewashed West Indies 2–0, with Bumrah finishing as the highest wicket-taker of the series with 13 wickets.
 In September 2019, Bumrah was ruled out of South Africa's tour of India due to a stress fracture of the lower back.